von Mises-Fisher distributions and their statistical divergence: The von Mises-Fisher family of distributions

 An intention of this paper is to provide an extensive list of analytical expressions for the moments and other known distributional features of the von Mises-Fisher family.
 With this objective in mind, we collect several results pertaining to the von Mises-Fisher family that are, to varying extents, available elsewhere.
-These include statement of the first two moments of the von Mises-Fisher distribution (available in or adaptable from \citealp[\S 9.3 and \S 9.6, respectively]{MardiaJupp}) and its associated Fisher information matrix \citep{HornikGrun}. \citet{Hillen,HornikGrun,DhillonSra} demonstrate three distinct approaches to obtaining expressions for these moments.
-These are integration by substitution following transformation to spherical coordinates, application of the divergence theorem,\footnote{ The divergence theorem relates the area of a surface integral to a volume integral.} and differentiation of the moment generating function, respectively.
-We use several of the results in these papers directly, while others are included for reference only.
-In particular, knowledge of the first moment is essential to characterising the divergence of the von Mises-Fisher distribution from our chosen reference distributions.
+These include statement of the first two moments of a von Mises-Fisher distribution (available in or adaptable from \citealp[\S 9.3 and \S 9.6, respectively]{MardiaJupp}) and its associated Fisher information matrix \citep{HornikGrun}. \citet{Hillen,HornikGrun,DhillonSra} demonstrate three distinct approaches to obtaining expressions for these moments.
+These are integration by substitution following transformation to spherical coordinates, application of the divergence theorem,\footnote{ The divergence theorem relates the area of a surface integral to a volume integral.} and differentiation of the moment-generating function, respectively.
+We use several of the results in these papers directly, whilst others are included for reference only.
+In particular, knowledge of the first moment is essential to characterising the divergence of a von Mises-Fisher distribution from our chosen reference distributions.

-Directional objects are common in economics, and the von Mises-Fisher distribution is relevant to many environments and several methods.
+Directional objects are common in economics, and the von Mises-Fisher family of distributions is relevant to many environments and several methods.
 For instance, consider the canonical binary choice model with latent random utility.
-The rational choice of the individual, which we denote by $D_i\in(0,1)$, is determined according to the linear index equation
+The rational choice of the individual, which we denote by $D_{i}\in\{0,1\}$, is determined according to the linear index equation